 Stockland cares for your land up until settlement, ensuring that it's clear and tidy.
 So what are your responsibilities after settlement?

 The boundaries of your land are pegged for you prior to settlement.
-Please inspect your land shortly after settlement and let us know if any of your lot pegs are missing so we can investigate.
+Please inspect your land in the days after settlement and let us know if any of your lot pegs are missing so we can investigate.

-During construction of your home, some pegs can accidentally be covered or removed.
 After settlement, boundary pegs are the landowner's responsibility.
+Please keep in mind that during construction of your home, some pegs can accidentally be covered or removed.

 Maintaining your land is an essential part of being a landowner.
 This includes keeping it free of rubbish, overgrown grass and hazards.
 It's a good idea to install temporary fencing to ensure your land remains clear, safe and ready for your builder to begin constructing your future home!